 Content isn’t just king, it reigns supreme.
-In response to this brands are taking their content production to the new levels and the media landscape we find ourselves is facilitating this.
+In response to this brands are taking their content production to new levels and the media landscape we find ourselves in is facilitating this.
 People are consuming more content and spending more time online but if we look closely at the campaigns that are managing to cut through the noise – it’s the ones that combine purpose, great storytelling and impeccable distribution.

 I’ll be using Dove Project #ShowUS campaign because I think it’s the perfect lens to view the current state of content marketing through.
-A study by Dove revealed that 70% of women don’t feel represented by the media and advertising; Dove being the kind of brand has strongly aligned itself with empowering women and girls around the world decided to create a campaign that wouldn’t just draw attention to the problem but also attempts to fix it, by producing the a stock library that shatters beauty stereotypes by providing the media and advertisers imagery that is representative of all women.
+A study by Dove revealed that 70% of women don’t feel represented by the media and advertising; Dove being the kind of brand that has strongly aligned itself with empowering women and girls around the world decided to create a campaign that wouldn’t just draw attention to the problem but also attempts to fix it, by producing the a stock library that shatters beauty stereotypes by providing the media and advertisers imagery that is representative of all women.

 How Dove used social media:

-The partnership between Dove, Getty Images and Girlgaze makes sense because Girlgaze champions the meaningful visibility of women an non-binary creatives.
+The partnership between Dove, Getty Images and Girlgaze makes sense because Girlgaze champions the meaningful visibility of women and non-binary creatives.
 The platform is dedicated to getting members from these groups paid by giving them access to opportunities that they ordinarily wouldn’t be able to access.
 Getty Images is the biggest stock library in the world and is used by virtually every industry.
 By partnering with them Dove is ensuring the visibility of the body’s and offering the creators involved another opportunity to get paid (over and above what they were paid by Dove).

 “We believe beauty should be a source of confidence, and not anxiety.
 That’s why we are here to help women everywhere develop a positive relationship with the way they look, helping them raise their self-esteem and realise their full potential.”

 Dove is one of those brands that does purpose driven marketing well (when they’re not offending people, that is) and Project #ShowUs is straight out of the Dove playbook.
-It ties into the Dove’s philosophy of helping develop see their body’s in a positive light and create a culture of confidence and self love.
+It ties into the Dove’s philosophy of helping people see their bodies in a positive light and create a culture of confidence and self love.
 We’ve seen a lot of great campaigns this year but I chose to look at Project #ShowUs because it brings together a lot of the elements that we see in some of the most successful campaigns – it’s rooted in a strong purpose, collaboration and great content delivered in a sophisticated manner.
 I enjoy this campaign – the concept, the content and the way it lives online and IRL.